One of my spiritual mentors often speaks thusly:

 Is the same as covering the earth with it.

 (Chapter 5, Verse 13)

-So Buddha’s teachings are a depth psychology; they are a method to work with one’s direct experience, and do not require an appropriation of dogma, so anyone who applies these trainings, practices them like a patient taking a medicine, will experience changes in their body and mind.
+So Buddha’s teachings are a depth psychology; they are a method to work with one’s direct experience, and do not require the appropriation of dogma, so anyone who applies these trainings, practices them like a patient taking a medicine, will experience changes in their body and mind.
 Simple as that.
 Would we keep taking aspirin if it didn’t work to remove a headache?
-And similarly, we keep applying the teachings because the results are palpable, over time our existential pain goes away, and well-being gradually increases.
+And similarly, we keep applying the teachings because the results are palpable; over time our existential pain goes away, and well-being gradually increases.